 We consider technology to be one of the essential components in preparing our students for higher education and for life.
 At The Gregory School, we ensure that technology is used to enhance curriculum, with the most important goal being to improve student learning.
 Faculty and students have access to networked information systems extending the reach of the classroom to the school, to the country, and to the world.
 Our faculty has extensive training in integrating laptops into every classroom.
 Our approach is not one of students' using laptops for note taking during lectures.
 Instead we promote the development of 21st century skills with online tools, and with students exhibiting their learning with digital presentations and publications.

 It is our expectation that most laptop computers purchased in the last four years will most likely meet school requirements.
 For lower grades we suggest Chromebooks.
-For example, we use this older model in some Middle School labs.

 Minimum Hardware Requirements